stanwood/handbook/jira.md

 We use versions as an additional tool to organize tickets.
 The rules are loose.

 However: When releasing a version to testers and clients a version must put together with all implemented tickets since the last release.

+## Statuses

+[X. Statusname [Person in charge]: Description]

+Inbox [PM]: Clients and tools dump stuff in here, project managers add details

+Needs Estimation [Project Lead]: Developer adds an "Original Estimate". // Suggestion: [(developer_estimation * 1.5 )+ 15%(for Code Review)]

+Needs Approval [Client or PM]: Clients approves/declines.

+Approved Backlog [Project Lead]: Approved by client, but not ready to be taken by developer in this sprint

+Ready for Development [Dev]: Sprint backlog, filled by the project manager.
+Developer takes ticket from there and moves to next status.

+Working On [Dev]: Developer implements, (if UI-task: adds screenshots), assigns other dev to code review

+Code Review [Dev]: reviewer approves, assigns author, author merges to dev, author moves to QA with QA-instructions

+QA [PM or QA Manager]: Project managers: reviews or asks QA-Manager to review. if failed: Assigns back to author working on if approved: moves to client review (if no client: done)

+Needs client review [Client]: Client approves/declines 10.
+Done [PM] (Won't fix [PM]: Tickets, that will not get solved and need no further attention) (Duplicate [PM]: Duplicates, need to be linked to the original first) Crashlytics Issues

+PM should create a bug ticket and add the issues link in the description

+PM should add a checklist with -Issue Closed

+The developer should close the issue on Crashlytics once the bug has been fixed and the ticket is moved to Done

+Prio: 'Blocker' We use this to indicate that we cannot proceed with a ticket due to something missing by someone else. i.e. an API to be finished or a design to be created.

+The project manager reviews those blockers regularly to check, if the the constraint has been lifted.

+### Guidelines

+Discussions on issues belong in the comments in the issue.
+If something is discussed in slack or in a call, the project lead is responsible for summarising the decision on the ticket.